Sylvain-Barde/mic-toolbox/README.md

 ## Compilation instructions

 In order to use the toolbox from the source code it must first be compiled.
 This requires Numpy, Cython and a C compiler, and the process is platform-dependent.
 More details are provided in the [Cython documentation on platform dependent installation](https://cython.readthedocs.io/en/latest/src/quickstart/install.html).
-To create wheel packages for the release, navigate to the source and run either:
+To create wheel packages for the release, navigate to the source and run:

 `$ pip wheel .`

-or

-`$ python setup.py bdist_wheel`

-The first option places the wheel in the source folder, the second in a dedicated `source/dist` subfolder.
+This places the wheel in the source folder.
 In cases where the user is not allowed to install packages, for example on a cluster, it is possible to compile the extensions for local use.
 Navigate to the source folder and run:

 `$ python setup.py build_ext`